 Now that we’ve talked a little about the background and the why’s of index investing.
 Let’s dig into the specifics of the topic at hand – US equity ETFs in CAD.

-There are a number of ETFs that provide US coverage in CAD and here are some popular choices from various providers in both hedged and non-hedged.
+There are a number of ETFs that provide US coverage in CAD and here are some popular choices from various providers.
+Here’s our top 3 US equity ETFs for Canada – and you don’t need to do any currency conversion to purchase them in your online broker account (making it simply and easy).

 |VFV||Vanguard S&P 500 Index ETF||0.09%|